 Students are expected to provide their own face coverings and begin wearing them while on campus as of May 11, 2020.
 Students who do not have access to or means to buy a mask may ask for one at the health screening station prior to the first class period of the day.
 Again, there are a number of easy to make masks with little supplies, including one made from a sock with a pair of scissors (no sewing involved).

-The College has purchased and is awaiting the arrival of cloth face coverings for purchase at cost from the CBC Bookstore.
-An announcement will be forthcoming once the face coverings are available for purchase.
+The College has available cloth face coverings for purchase at cost from the CBC Bookstore.

 How do I care for a cloth face covering?